gardener/gardener/docs/extensions/operatingsystemconfig.md

 Usually, you would submit all the components you want to install onto the machine as part of the user-data during creation time.
 However, some providers do have a size limitation (around ~16KB) for that user-data.
-However, some providers do have a size limitation (around ~16KB) for that user-data.
 That's why we do not send the "original" user-data to the machine-controller-manager (who then forwards it to the provider's API).
 Instead, we only send a small "init" script that downloads the "original" data and applies it on the machine directly.
 This way we can extend the "original" user-data without any size restrictions.